Form N-400 Instructions

 Applying for U.S. citizenship means you’ll have to complete Form N-400 from the USCIS.
 Completing a form sounds simple, right?
 The truth is that these forms can be challenging to complete accurately, and one little mistake can set you back to square one.

 Form N-400 is U.S. Citizenship and Immigration Services’ application for U.S. citizenship through naturalization.
+But for some individuals, particularly those who acquired citizenship through their parents, filing Form N-600, Application for Certificate of Citizenship, might be more appropriate.
+Understanding the difference between N-400 and N-600 is crucial in determining which form is right for your situation.
 A long and complex application, the form is 20 pages and has 18 sections.
 Here’s a step-by-step guide to complete Form N-400, along with some filing tips.

 united states application for naturalization